List of Indiana Jones characters: Mola Ram

 Mola Ram (मौला राम “Lord Rama”, portrayed by Amrish Puri) is the Thuggee high priest and main antagonist of Indiana Jones and the Temple of Doom.
 He has made Pankot Palace his lair and wants to use the five Sankara Stones to set up the reign of Kali.
 To that end, Mola Ram enslaves the children of a village that had one of the Stones (the taking of it bringing his total to three).
 They mine for the other two and for gems to fund his cause in catacombs underneath the palace.
 He also brainwashes people, including local politicians and royalty, with the "blood of Kālī Ma"—a magic potion—to make them devout followers (unless they are exposed to extreme pain, such as a burn).
 He forces Indy to drink the Blood of Kali, thinking that he could use Indy's archaeological skills to find other power artifacts in the world to bolster the Thuggee cult's power.
 He tries to get Indy to sacrifice Willie Scott as an act of supreme cruelty, but Short Round frees Indy of Kali's curse, Willie is rescued, and Mola Ram escapes through a hidden trap door under the Kali altar.
-Indiana eventually confronts Mola Ram over a nearby gorge, calling on the power of Shiva to use the Stones against the evil cleric, who is burned by them and falls into the river, where he is devoured by crocodiles.
+Indiana eventually confronts Mola Ram over a nearby gorge, calling on the power of Shiva to use the Stones against the evil cleric, who is burned by one of them and falls into the river, where he is devoured by crocodiles.
 In the novelization, Ram's death is the same, but he returns to normal when he burns his hand on the stone; Indy tries to pull him to safety, but Ram falls to his death.